WE HAVE DONATED 500,000 NUTRITIOUS BREAKFASTS TO KIDS IN CAMBODIA

 We think that’s not good enough.
 Together, we can do something about it.

 Whole Kids has teamed up with our friends at Plan International to announce a life-changing community partnership for kids in Cambodia.
-This year, we’re aiming to deliver 500,000 nourishing meals to school children in Cambodia.
+This year, we aimed to deliver 500,000 nourishing meals to school children in Cambodia.
 A nutritious start to the day can often mean the difference between staying in school or dropping out.

 Yes, 500,000 meals is a lot of breakfasts to serve.
 But we like to dream big at Whole Kids.
 Big dreams can change the world.
-With your support, we believe we can get there.
+With your support, we believed this was something we could achieve.

 Whenever you buy a Whole Kids product, you’re not only giving your kids a healthy organic snack that’s free from artificial nasties, funny numbers and GMOs, you’re also helping to create a real difference to the lives of these school children.